The most important determinators in the analysis of a potential bone tumor are:

 Metastases could be included in the differential diagnosis if a younger patient is known to have a malignancy, such as neuroblastoma, rhabdomyosarcoma or retinoblastoma.

 An ill-defined border with a broad zone of transition is a sign of aggressive growth (1).

 It is a feature of malignant bone tumors.

 There are two tumor-like lesions which may mimic a malignancy and have to be included in the differential diagnosis.

 These are infections and eosinophilic granuloma.

 Both of these entities may have an aggressive growth pattern.

-Infections and eosinophilic granuloma are exceptional because they are benign lesions which may seem malignant due to their aggressive biologic behavior.
+Infections and eosinophilic granuloma are exceptional because they are benign lesions which can mimick a malignant bone tumor due to their aggressive biologic behavior.

 These lesions may have ill-defined margins, but cortical destruction and an aggressive type of periosteal reaction may also be seen.